Many people ask me how I came to be a funeral celebrant.

-In common with many people I have experienced unsatisfactory funerals, and been saddened by impersonal and rushed events which did not truly acknowledge the life, impact and individuality of the person who had died.
+I think the roots of it were in experiencing unsatisfactory funerals, and being saddened by impersonal and rushed events which did not truly acknowledge the life, impact and individuality of the person who had died.

-I have over 20 years’ experience of creating and facilitating rites of passage, and leading ceremonies from the heart.
-My impetus for moving into funeral celebrancy was being asked in 2014 by a terminally ill friend to lead her funeral service.
+I already had over 20 years’ experience of creating and facilitating rites of passage, and leading ceremonies from the heart.
+In 2014 by a terminally ill friend asked me to lead her funeral service.
 I was honoured to work with her on this, and when the time came to take her service, I truly realised the value and importance of a good farewell gathering, and knew that I had found my calling.

-After much research, I chose to train as an independent funeral celebrant with Green Fuse – I valued their very personal and creative approach, and the demanding thoroughness of their externally accredited Diploma course.
+I trained with Green Fuse – I valued their personal and creative approach, and the demanding thoroughness of their externally accredited Diploma course.
 I have been working as a Civil Celebrant / Independent Celebrant (the terms are largely interchangeable) since 2015.

 I really care about helping people to create heartfelt and unique farewells.
 Many people are not aware of how much choice and freedom they have in creating a fitting funeral service – I can help you explore what aspects are important to you, and to create a flow to the service so that everything that needs to be said and done is accomplished.

 - I am a member of the Green Fuse Guild of Funeral Celebrants and abide by their Code of Practice.

 - I am DBS cleared

 - I have both Professional Indemnity and Public Liability Insurance

 - I belong to the ‘Dying Matters’ coalition, the Good Funeral Guild, and the Natural Death Centre.
 I am also a ‘Dementia Friend’.